metacartel/MCV/MCV-Whitepaper.md

 Preface
 =======

 A distributed autonomous organisation (DAO) is a cryptonative and remote-first way for people to coordinate funding, labor, time and social capital.
-The governance of DAOs are distributed, with all funds and assets managed on-chain via smart contracts.
+The governance of DAOs is distributed, with all funds and assets managed on-chain via smart contracts.
 There's no board of directors, nor is there central control of the organisation.
-They coordinate components of the soft human-facing layer of crypto: money, social capital, reputation and attention.
-They give power to individuals upon crowd consensus, and are inherently a political tool.
+DAOs coordinate components of the soft human-facing layer of crypto: money, social capital, reputation and attention; they give power to individuals upon crowd consensus, and are inherently a political tool.

 In 2016, 'The DAO' was created.
 It was one of Ethereum's first major decentralized applications and also marked the first time the Ethereum community attempted to coordinate through a DAO.
 While it never was able to operate at scale, it has captured the minds of an entire generation.
 After the DAO hack, projects such as Aragon and DAOStack continued their efforts in bringing DAOs to the world.
 These projects carried the torch and made sure DAOs stayed relevant and top of mind within the Ethereum community.